mark-watson/Java-AI-Book/manuscript/nlp.md

 # Natural Language Processing

 I have been working in the field of Natural Language Processing (NLP) since 1982.
-In this chapter we will use a few of my open source NLP projects.
-In the next chapter I have selected one of many fine open source projects (OpenNLP) to provide more examples of using NLP to get you started using NLP in your own projects.
+In this chapter we will use a few of my open source NLP project.
+In the next chapter I have selected the open source NLP project [OpenNLP](https://opennlp.apache.org/) to provide more examples of using NLP to get you started using NLP in your own projects.
+For my current work I usually use a combination of my own library discussed in this chapter, OpenNLP (covered in the next chapter), and two deep learning NLP libraries for the Python language ([spaCy](https://spacy.io/) and [Hugging Face](https://huggingface.co/) pre-trained deep learning models).
+Wile I don't cover these Python libraries in this book, I do have examples of using spaCy in my [Hy Language book](https://leanpub.com/hy-lisp-python/).
+Hy is a Lisp language that is implemented in Python.
+For difficult NLP problems like coreference resolution (or anaphora resolution) I use deep learning models like BERT.

-The material in this chapter is dated but still useful.
-It is dated because deep learning networks now far surpass the capabilities of statistical and symbolic NLP.
-The material is still useful in my projects but I often prefer the OpenNLP library (that mostly used Maximum Entropy models) that we cover in the next chapter and for very difficult NLP problems like coreference resolution (or anaphora resolution) I use deep learning models like BERT.
-If you use Python then I strongly recommend the **spaCy** library for NLP.

-Deep learning is apparently "eating" the AI world but I firmly believe that hybrid systems stand the best chance of getting us to real artificial general intelligence (AGI) - time will tell.
+Deep learning is apparently "eating" the AI world but I firmly believe that hybrid systems stand the best chance of getting us to real artificial general intelligence (AGI) - time will tell as more NLP, knowledge representation, reasoning, etc., tasks are implemented in hybrid systems.
 Many experts in AI believe that deep learning only takes us so far, and in order to reach general artificial intelligence we will use some form of hybrid deep learning, symbolic AI, and probabalistic systems.
 That said, there are deep learning specialists who predict their favored technology will probably be sufficient to get to AGI.

 ## Overview of the NLP  Library and Running the Examples